Better Than Olive Garden Chicken Gnocchi Soup

 Olive Garden’s Creamy Chicken Gnocchi Soup Recipe

-Looking for a comforting, homemade version of a restaurant’s favorite?
-This Olive Garden gnocchi soup copycat recipe delivers a rich, creamy broth packed with tender chicken, vegetables, and delicate gnocchi in just under an hour.
+This Olive Garden chicken gnocchi soup copycat is creamy, loaded with tender chicken, potato gnocchi, spinach, and a parmesan-rind boost.
+It's ready in about 40 minutes on the stovetop.
 You’ll get a hearty, flavorful soup that’s even better than the original, thanks to a few simple twists.

 Print Pin Video Rate